Our Planet, Recycling and Regenerative, Sustainable Farming Practises.

 As shown by CSIRO, we need to lead Australia into a Circular Economy.

-We work closely with Australian dairy farms that have sustainable farming practises.
-Yes, Life Grip uses only sustainably farmed Australian whey protein.
+Australian Farming: We work closely with Australian dairy farms that have sustainable, regenerative farming practises.
+Yes, Life Grip uses only sustainably farmed Australian Whey Protein.

 Regenerative farming practises are important to protect local ecosystems, animal welfare and the environment.
 You can play a part by supporting businesses that support our local Australian farmers.